-There’s a cute little bridge in Sligachan on the Isle of Skye.
+There’s a little bridge in Sligachan on the Isle of Skye.

 A small stream runs below it, and you can look up to a mighty mountain.

-But that’s because they don’t know this stream has the power to grant you eternal beauty.
+But that’s because they don’t know this water has the magical power to grant you eternal beauty.

 No really, it does.

-The Rabbie's team splashed in this stream a thousand times and we're stunningly beautiful.
+We've splashed about here thousand times and we're stunningly beautiful.
 Or at least that’s what our mums tell us.

 It's the tale of The Enchanted Waters of Sligachan.
 And if you stay around for the ending, we’ll explain what you’re supposed to do in the water to gain eternal beauty.